 Coming to Ireland from Ukraine

-Otherwise, you can get help at a Ukraine Support Centre.
+If you are already in Ireland, you can get help at a Ukraine Support Centre.
 These centres are currently in Dublin, Limerick and Cork.
-They can help you to apply for social welfare (financial help) and give you information on housing and immigration.
+They can help you to apply for social welfare (financial help).

 We will add more information to this page as it becomes available.